Last Updated on September 11, 2023

-BBC News but Not BBC iPlayer
+BBC News – BBC Onion Site Not iPlayer

-If you want the full amazing BBC iPlayer experience with the live channels (including a 24/7) news channel from outside the United Kingdom then you need to use a VPN.
+If you want the full amazing BBC iPlayer experience with the live channels (including a 24/7) news channel from outside the United Kingdom, then you need to use a VPN.
 This is a program which supplies a Virtual Private Network using your internet connection.
-It’s primary function is security as it encrypts your data when you’re online, keeping personal credentials like passwords and user accounts safe.
-However it also hides your location and you can use them to pretend you’re in a different country.
+Its primary function is security as it encrypts your data when you’re online, keeping personal credentials like passwords and user accounts safe.
+However, it also hides your location, and you can use them to pretend you’re in a different country.

 Here’s a video demonstration of using a VPN called NordVPN to change your IP address to a British one.